paniash/old-dotfiles/README.md

 Log out and log back in.
 You should have the same setup.

 ## Issues
 If you have any issues, please create an issue in this repo.
 I will try my best to resolve it.

-### Note to self
-This repository is a Git bare repository for the management of various config files.
-For more info refer this [website](https://www.atlassian.com/git/tutorials/dotfiles).